MalcolmMcLean/babyxrc/README.md

 restricted set of fonts at preset sizes.
 So they are dumped in a simple raster format, and it is then trivial to write a "draw text" routine.

+Audio support has been added.
+Currently only wav files are supported.
+There is an optional "samplerate" attribute which will resample the audio at the rate required by your program.

 Currently I use the resource compiler myself, and the intention is to gradually roll it out as a standalone tool for general users.